-As bloggers, we hear from many different sources about the importance of our email list subscribers.
-In this blog post, you’re going to learn powerful tips to rapidly grow your email list.
+As small business owners or bloggers, we hear from many different sources about the importance of our email list subscribers.
+This blog post will teach you powerful tips to rapidly grow your email list.

-When you are starting out with email marketing, it can be a challenge to know what to offer to get people to signup for your email list.
-Business and Blogging Coach Jenny Melrose taught us just how to attract readers to your blog so they sign up for your list and turn them into potential customers.
+When starting with email marketing, knowing what to offer can be challenging to get people to sign up for your email list.
+During a recent conference I was gifted through the NC Blogger Network, I learned how to attract readers to your website so they sign up for your email list, where you can nurture them as potential customers.

 The Most Important Thing to Grow Your Email List

-And this lesson is not new.
-Besides the importance of email marketing for your blog growth strategy, you must know your audience!
-Create a very specific person (your avatar) that you are writing too in both your blog posts and your emails.
-Get to know what your audience wants, needs and buys with these helpful tips.
+This lesson is not new.
+In addition to the importance of email marketing for your business growth strategy, you must know your audience!
+Create a specific person (your ideal client) you’re writing to in all your content (website and social media) and your emails.
+With these helpful tips, get to know what your audience wants, needs, and buys.
 [See: How to Master the Art of Affiliate Marketing]

 Create a Lead Magnet to Grow Your Email List

-Lead magnets are freebies that attract readers to your site and encourage them to give their email address to you in exchange for the freebie.
+Lead magnets are freebies that attract readers to your site and encourage them to give their email addresses to you in exchange for the freebie.
 What topics do you blog about?
 What sorts of things would your readers find useful?
-Readers love checklists, printables, planners, ebooks and challenges that they can reference when they need it.
-The freebies don’t have to be fancy or long, they just have to provide a quick solution to your reader’s biggest problems.
+Readers love checklists, printables, planners, ebooks, and challenges they can reference when needed.
+The freebies don’t have to be fancy or long; they have to solve your reader’s biggest problems quickly.

 Here are some quick ideas to help you brainstorm ideas of your own.